dsys/solidity-sigutils/README.md

 ![Travis](https://img.shields.io/travis/cleargraphinc/solidity-sigutils.svg)
 ![npm](https://img.shields.io/npm/v/solidity-sigutils.svg)

-A solidity library for verifying message multi-signatures.
+A solidity library for verifying Ethereum message multi-signatures.

 These utilities make it simple to interact with Ethereum signed messages based on [EIP 191](https://github.com/ethereum/EIPs/issues/191).
 They are especially useful for multi-sig self-sovereign identity contracts based on [ERC 1077](https://github.com/ethereum/EIPs/pull/1077).
 They are a building block for Cleargraph's open and decentralized identity system, and can be used for many other purposes in decentralized applications.